-Our economic contribution analysis of the Western Australian tourism campaign regions found that nature-based outdoor activities make significant contributions to many Western Australian regional economies.
-Tables 8 to 11 show participation hours, GVA and FTE contributions by campaign region.
+Our economic contribution analysis of the South Australian tourism campaign regions found that nature-based outdoor activities make significant contributions to many South Australian regional economies.
+Tables 8 to 11 show participation hours, GVA and FTE contributions by tourism campaign region.

-These estimates have been developed using regional primary data where available (for example, surveys of participation and expenditure completed by an industry group, and Parks and Wildlife Service survey data).
+These estimates have been developed using regional primary data where available (for example, surveys of participation and expenditure completed by an industry group, and Parks SA visitor survey data).
 Where primary data is not available for regions, we used ABS and Tourism Research Australia (TRA) nature-based outdoor activity data and distributed the activities by region largely based on within-region population.
 Appendix B discusses this disaggregation approach in more detail.

-In addition, we have used surveys of park usage in a number of states to inform activities in Western Australian parks.
-Survey data is aggregated at the level of metropolitan and national park visits for walking, cycling, running and swimming.
+Parks survey data is aggregated at the level of metropolitan and national park visits for walking, cycling, running and swimming.
 This data relating to parks has not been regionalised in this report.